Science Super Star: Anusheh Warda

-We spotlight Miranda Romo, CRS Science Super Star honoree, who teaches at Chabot Elementary in Oakland.
-Miranda encouraged a collaborative style learning that benefited all students in a way that allowed them to explore how to reason their thinking.
+We spotlight Anusheh Warda, CRS Science Super Star honoree, who teaches at Chabot Elementary in Oakland.
+Anusheh prepared a unit that would engage all of her students through a multistage lesson on salt saturation.

 We spotlight Enedina Sandoval, CRS Science Super Star honoree, who teaches at Global Family School in Oakland.
 Enedina and her classroom explored the lifecycle of mealworms, and throughout the lesson she ensured that all students were being able to make the most out of the lesson.